 Lead or Contact data align to the SalesLoft Person fields.
-The Lead or Contact data transfers to and from SalesLoft during an import from Salesforce into SalesLoft and during a sync update.
-But before any of these data transfers can take place, the SalesLoft Person fields need to be mapped to the appropriate Salesforce Lead or Contact fields.
+The Lead or Contact data transfers to and from SalesLoft during an import from your CRM into SalesLoft and during a sync update.
+But before any of these data transfers can take place, the SalesLoft Person fields need to be mapped to the appropriate CRM Lead or Contact fields.

 Any SalesLoft admin or user with field configuration permissions can complete the Person field configuration.
 To access the Person field configuration, go to the Field Configuration tab under your Team Settings.

-Each Person field has Salesforce Lead and Salesforce Contact columns.
-After you map fields, the Salesforce column will show the Salesforce field API name, field type, and sync direction that was selected for the mapped SalesLoft field.
+Each Person field has CRM Lead and Salesforce Contact columns.
+After you map fields, the CRM column will show the CRM field API name, field type, and sync direction that was selected for the mapped SalesLoft field.

-In this article, you will learn all about Person field configuration between SalesLoft and Salesforce, including:
+In this article, you will learn all about Person field configuration between SalesLoft and your CRM, including:

 Now the real fun begins.
 Let’s get to mapping those fields!